TheCharlesJosh/LPG-Leak-Detection-System/README.md

 ## Caveats

-1. The sensor's scope is limited to 200-10000 ppm.
-Anything outside the scope is considered inaccurate.
-2. The program assumes that the environment in which the device is booted on has no detectable trace of LPG (during calibration).
-3. The stepper motor occassionaly staggers, resulting in missed steps, subsequently, a misaligned valve (possibly due to blocking code).
-4. The time in the Intel Galileo must be calibrated before the program starts.
-A shell script (misc/housekeeping.sh) takes care of this.

-	 The shell script must be placed in (/etc/networking/if-up.d/).
-5. Prior to usage, if the user has no RTC (real time clock) installed, the user must build and install ntp from http://www.ntp.org/ to deal with the time in the logs.
-Else, this is not required.
+1. Several pre-installation steps are required for the internal program to work properly.
+For setups without a real-time clock installed, the user must build, install, and configure ntp, as well as have it run automatically during startup (a script is provided to automate this).
+For setups connected to the router via Ethernet, additional nameservers must be added for the Galileo to properly connect to the Internet (a script is provided to automate this.)
+For setups connected to the router via WiFi, additional drivers may be required.
+2. During startup, the setup is assumed to be in a place free from significant flammable gas concentrations (i.e., the LPG stove is not in use, etc.).
+The first few seconds is used to calibrate the sensor and provide near-accurate data.
+3. The Gas Sensor is limited to concentrations of 200 to 10 000 parts per million (ppm).
+Data outside this scope is considered inaccurate.
+Because of this, the web interface caps the data to 10 000 ppm, meaning, registered data that exceed this value is treated as 10 000 ppm.
+4. During operation, the stepper motor staggers, missing a few steps, which may result in an incompletely closed gas valve.
+Code refactoring to reduce the instances of blocking code may be done.
+5. During tests, a generic AC-DC adaptor used to supply 12 volts to the stepper motor overheated over long durations of usage.
+A better power supply is required.

-## To-do
+## To do

-1. Create a 3D model to connect the stepper motor to the LPG valve.
+1. Create, print and bind a 3D model to the stepper motor and the gas valve.
-2. Identify specific code that triggers the stepper staggering and refactor it to be non-blocking.
+2. Using the 3D printed model, fine-tune the stepper motor to properly open and close the valve.
-3. Add more features to the control panel.
+3. Add more features to the web interface (i.e., manually open and close the valve, disable automatic closing etc.).
+4. Create and fabricate an Intel Galileo-specific shield with the stepper motor circuit on-board, as well as header pins for the sensor and the stepper motor.
-4. If possible, allow remote access to the control panel.
+5. Develop a mobile application for easy access, optionally, remote access to the control panel may also be configured.
-5. Build a mobile app.